Jarren Duran Player Props: Red Sox vs. Diamondbacks

-Jarren Duran -- .167 average over his past 10 games -- will be in action for the Boston Red Sox versus the Arizona Diamondbacks, with Zach Davies on the hill, on May 27 at 7:15 PM ET.
+Jarren Duran -- with an on-base percentage of .237 in his past 10 games, 121 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Arizona Diamondbacks, with Merrill Kelly on the mound, on May 28 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Angels.
+In his last appearance, he had two hits (going 2-for-4) against the Diamondbacks.

 Jarren Duran Game Info & Props vs. the Diamondbacks